-Diagnostic evaluation of central hypothyroidism includes serum thyroid-stimulating hormone (TSH) and free thyroxine (T4).
+Diagnostic evaluation of central hypothyroidism includes serum thyroid-stimulating hormone (TSH) and free thyroxine (T4) concentrations.
 In central hypothyroidism, free T4 is low and TSH may be low, normal, or minimally elevated.
-Magnetic resonance imaging may reveal sellar or parasellar pathology.
+Magnetic resonance imaging may reveal a sellar or parasellar mass or infiltrative disorder.

 Treatment of central hypothyroidism is by thyroid hormone replacement (levothyroxine).